FOREX-Dollar's gains spurred by ECB's bond buying plans

 with Citi in London.

-$1.5542 on the back of some new signs of unease over ultra-low
+on the back of some new signs of unease over ultra-low rates and

 Separately, five of the world's largest banks on Wednesday